 Mount Esja

 If you love hiking, Mount Esja is the place to go!
 The 914-meter mountain is a popular site among hikers.
-Once you reach the top, the view of oceans and surrounding landscapes are incredible.
+Once you reach the top, the view of oceans and surrounding landscapes is incredible.

 If you aren’t an experienced mountaineer, you do not need to worry; the path is simple and easy to get around.
 If you’re new to hiking, give this one a miss.